The course involves the study of change in both physical and human environments as well as how people interact within these.

 The practical skills of investigating, analysis, the use of statistical methods, interpretation, report writing and making presentations are transferable key skills which are highly sought after by prospective employers.

 This is a linear course with three exams at the end of the two years each lasting 2 hours and 15 minutes.
 Two of the exams assess the topics covered over the course each accounting for 30% of the qualification.
 The third is a decision making paper with an unseen resource booklet, this accounts for 20% of the course.
-The last 20% from coursework on either human of physical geography and is supported by your 4 days of fieldwork.
+The last 20% comes from coursework on either human or physical geography and is supported by your 4 days of fieldwork.

 Geography is regarded highly by the Russell University Group as a facilitating subject.